• Skip to primary navigation

 • Gently pour the batter into the prepared bundt pan and smooth the top.

-• Bake at 350 F for about 1 hour to 1 hour 15 minutes, until the pound cake has a golden brown dome with a crack on top.
+• Bake at 350°F for 60-70 minutes, until the pound cake has a golden brown dome with a crack on top.
 It is done when a wooden toothpick or skewer inserted into the crack comes out clean.

 Notes